photoprism/photoprism-docs/docs/funding.md

 # Funding

-**We value freedom and privacy.** Serving free beer can make you many friends, but it doesn't help us develop great software and get closer to our vision.
+**We value freedom and privacy.** Serving free beer[^1] can make you many friends, but it doesn't help us develop great software and get closer to our vision.
 Your private server comes at a price, just as we have expenses for our infrastructure and team.